Not so long ago Betdaq XSP was introduced to their exchange markets. To many, it probably wasn’t a big deal…

 So How Does Betdaq XSP Work?

 The XSP is calculated by offsetting existing exchange and XSP bets, as the event goes in-play.
 This means you can’t actually know for sure what the Betdaq XSP price will be ahead of time.
 Of course, you could assume in certain instances that it may be one side or the other of the existing price, but it’d only take one large XSP bet to skew the odds.

 There are several times Betdaq’s XSP is of use though…

 When Would You Use Betdaq XSP?

 Firstly, for the punters it’s useful.
 It’s common knowledge that you often get a better price on the exchange.
 But to the recreational punter, the worry would be not getting matched.
 That’s that one solved.

 But as a trader, it brings a couple of other interests:

 Know that feeling when you’re trading a race but watching them go into the stalls, without your exit fully matched?

 Betdaq XSP is the ideal safety-net in this instance.
 Probably the main use for many.
-That kind of situation can be pretty frustrating at times, particularly when you’re already half matched.
+That kind of situation can be pretty frustrating at times, particularly when you’re already half-matched.

 A lop-sided market in the final minutes.
 Rarer of course, but occasionally you’ll see large volumes of back money come for a horse in the final minutes.
-If this is the case, and its sustained support.
+If this is the case and its sustained support.
 For a smaller stake, there’s usually the ability to scrape out an extra tick or two.
 The weight of money is stacked in your favour, and so the downside is limited.
-However, in some cases you’ll find the XSP dropping a fair bit lower as others liabilities are closed out.
+However, in some cases, you’ll find the XSP dropping a fair bit lower as other liabilities are closed out.
 It’s only advisable to take this risk on a smaller stake and in those more extreme instances though.